dotnet/docs/docs/console/step-by-step-guide.md

 becomes more noticeable as the application grows.

 The build process gneerates several more files when your `project.json` creates a native build.
-These files are created in `bin\Debug\networeapp1.0\<platform>` where `<platform>` is the RID chosen.
+These files are created in `bin\Debug\netcoreapp1.0\<platform>` where `<platform>` is the RID chosen.
 In addition to the project's `HelloNative.dll` there is a `HelloNative.exe` that loads the runtime and starts the application.
 Note that the name of the generated application changed because the project directory's name has changed.

 You may want to package this application to execute it on a machine that does not include the .NET runtime.
 You do that using the `dotnet publish` command.
-The `dotnet publish` command creates a new subdirectory under the `./bin/Debug/netcoreapp1.0/win10-x64` directory called `publish`.
+The `dotnet publish` command creates a new subdirectory under the `./bin/Debug/netcoreapp1.0/<platform>` directory called `publish`.
 It copies the executable, all dependent DLLs and the framework to this sub directory.
 You can package that directory to another machine (or a container) and execute the application there.

 Let's contrast that with the behavior of `dotnet publish` in the first Hello World sample.
 That application is a *portable application*, which is the default type of application for .NET core.
 A portable application requires that .NET Core is installed on the target machine.
 Portable applications can be built on one machine and executed anywhere.
-Native application must be built separately for each target machine.
+Native application must be built separately for each target machine. `dotnet publish` creates a directory that has the application's DLL, and any dependent dlls that are not part of the platorm installation.

 ### Augmenting the program

 Let's change the file just a little bit.
 Fibonacci numbers are fun, so let's try that out (using the native version):

 `Program.cs`: